“On the first day of the Seventh Month, it shall be a solemn

-Rosh HaShanah (literally, “Head of the Year”) is the celebration of the Jewish New Year, observed on the first day of the Hebrew month of Tishrei.
-It marks the beginning of a ten-day period of prayer, self-examination and repentance, culminating on the fast day of Yom Kippur.
-These ten days are referred to as Yamim Noraim, the Days of Awe or the High Holy Days.
+Rosh HaShanah begins the Jewish New Year.
+Observed on the 1st day of Tishrei, it marks the beginning of a ten-day period of deep reflection – individually and communally – involving prayer, repentance, and hope for a better world that concludes with the fast day of Yom Kippur.
+These ten days are referred to as Yamim HaNoraim, the Days of Awe or the High Holy Days.

-Rosh Hashannah at Mt Sinai
+Rosh Hashanah at Mt Sinai